coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 - **Delegated Coin (CORE):** The total amount of CORE tokens already delegated to the selected validator (e.g., 6,678,941 CORE).
 - **CORE Reward Rate:** The annual percentage of rewards for delegating to the selected validator.
 For example, if the CORE reward rate is 9.41%, it means the delegator will earn this percentage in rewards on their staked CORE.
-- **Commission:** The validator’s commission fee, which is deducted from your rewards, for example, 5%.
+- **Commission:** The validator’s commission fee, which is deducted from your rewards (e.g., 5%).
 - **Delegators:** The number of users who have delegated to the selected validator (e.g., 16,234 CORE Delegators).

 To delegate your CORE tokens, follow these steps:

 1.  **Click "Delegate":** At the top right of the screen, you’ll see the Delegate button (marked as 1 in the image).
 Hover over it.
 2.  **Select CORE:** A drop-down menu will appear with the options to delegate CORE or BTC.
 Select CORE (marked as 2 in the image).

 <p align="center">
 ![image](https://github.com/user-attachments/assets/6c09ad7e-a61e-449b-a935-973576b464fb)